SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Unguided/Unguided.md

 Here is a list of possible Visitors that you can simply define:
 - a visitor that checks whether a method is a utility method: it does not access instance variables not self or super.
 - a visitor that returns the list of instance variables accessed by the method.
-- a visitor that checks all the self message send of a method and returns the list of the compiled method found in the class or its superclass.
+- a visitor that checks all the self-message sends of a method and returns the list of the compiled method found in the class or its superclass.
 You can use the method `lookupSelector:` defined on `Class` to find the corresponding method.
 - a visitor that adds a return to the expression given.
 For SequenceNode it will put the return node on the last statement of the sequence node.

+### Microdown

+Microdown is a markup language compatible with a subset of markdown.
+It is used by the Pharo community to produce slides, booklets, and documentation.
+A nice little project is to use Microdown to define a blog and its posts.
+A potential roadmap is the following:

+- Given a file repository we should generate a little table of contents.
+For this, we can reuse the HTML generation of Microdown.
+To do so we can do it either by generating a microdown document using the microdown builder and passing it to the HTML visitor.
+Or by creating the tree of objects for the table of contents and applying the HTML generation on it.
+- You can also render all the post to generate HTML files.
+- Finally having a visitor that extract the title of a post and a couple of line of the first paragraph so that the user can see a summary before clicking to get access to the full post can be nice.